 *Please check back frequently for updates*

-Servicers of federally-backed mortgage loans may not initiate the foreclosure process, move for foreclosure judgment or order of sale, or execute a foreclosure sale between March 18, 2020 and August 31, 2020, unless a property is vacant and abandoned.
-For more information, go to: https://www.dfs.ny.gov/consumers/coronavirus/mortgage.)
-Likewise, landlords with such covered loans are prohibited from evicting tenants through August 31, 2020.
+Servicers of federally backed mortgage loans may not initiate the foreclosure process, move for foreclosure judgment or order of sale, or execute a foreclosure sale between March 18, 2020 and December 31, 2020, unless a property is vacant and abandoned.
+Additionally, in some cases, landlords with such covered loans are prohibited from evicting tenants through December 31, 2020.

 Emergency cases can be filed and the courts are handling them virtually.
 Emergencies include illegal lockouts, essential services (hot water, electricity), and orders of protection.
 This court system website for Dutchess, Orange, Putnam, Rockland and Westchester counties includes phone numbers and email addresses for each county including email addresses for each city court.